How to Use the FX Terminal

 Below the price chart, the FX Pairs — Majors table shows a snapshot of all major pairs with the following columns:

-• Bid / Ask Current bid and ask prices from the ECB/Frankfurter feed
+- Bid / Ask Current bid and ask prices sourced from yfinance (~5 min delay)

 Currency Strength Heatmap